Finding Romance on the High Seas…

 And now for something completely different… get your translate page open now as I’m reviewing the Finnish television reality programme, Sinkkulaiva (2013-).
 Sinkkulaiva or “Single ship” as it is literally translated into English, may sound like a programme about Finnish maritime history after being translated by a random Finnish to English dictionary but it’s not.
 It is probably one of Finland’s saddest or funniest dating shows depending on your point of view and what company you keep.

 Sinkkulaiva‘s theme tune sounds suspiciously like an updated disco tune of another famous theme tune about a famous ship.
-Ironically it’s not the Titanic, which was famously sung about by one of Finnish greatest non Eurovision entrants, Frederik in 1981 who famously compared himself to this ill-fated vessel in a misguided bid to sound sexy.
+Ironically it’s not the Titanic, which was famously sung about by one of Finnish greatest non Eurovision entrants, Frederik.
+Frederik in 1981 famously compared himself to this ill-fated vessel in a misguided bid to sound sexy.
 The Sinkkulaiva theme is however sounds like disco theme to The Love Boat (1977-1987).
-Thankfully Sinkkulaiva’s theme tune is lyric free as possibly the Finnish translation of the lyrics would not fit in the theme tune.
+Thankfully Sinkkulaiva‘s theme tune is lyric free as possibly the Finnish translation of the lyrics would not fit.